When chronic stress threatens health

 - Inflammatory markers (e.g., CRP), testosterone, DHEA

-A conspicuously high cortisol-testosterone ratio is a typical hormonal sign of stress-related exhaustion.
+A strikingly high cortisol-to-testosterone ratio is a typical hormonal indicator of stress-related exhaustion.

 What helps against chronic stress?